sachinjojode/SJ-Interactive-Lab-Hub/Lab 1/README.md

 You will be assigned three partners from other groups.
 Go to their github pages, view their videos, and provide them with reactions, suggestions & feedback: explain to them what you saw happening in their video.
 Guess the scene and the goals of the character.
 Ask them about anything that wasn’t clear.

 \*\***Summarize feedback from your partners here.**\*\*

+I got a perfect score from both of my partners.
+They really liked the originality of the "Duolingo for Cooking" idea and said that my interactions felt natural.
+In addition, they said my README file was well documented and organized.

 ## Make it your own